department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Eligibility | Veterans Affairs
-title: Eligibility for the GI Bill and Other Education Benefits
+heading: Eligibility for the GI Bill and Other Education Benefits
 display_title: Eligibility
 description: Review GI Bill eligibility requirements to find out if you can get help paying for school or training.
 You can also find out if you qualify for other VA education benefits as a Veteran, Servicemember, Reservist, National Guard Soldier, or qualified survivor or dependent.
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act